Musical miscellany

 Botanical links

 Most horticultural writers live in places where the climate is temperate and gardening is easy.
 This is understandable; if you are obsessive about plants, you would probably choose to live in a place where many plants grow well.
-The books they write assume that the readers live in similar areas, where the same plants flourish.
-Such books are of little use to gardeners in Kansas, where it is always too hot or too cold, usually too dry and always too windy.
+The books they write are for readers in similar areas, where the same plants flourish.
+Such books are of little use to gardeners in Kansas, where it is either too hot or too cold, usually too dry and always too windy.
 I have yet to find one I can recommend.
 However, I discovered a downloadable pamphlet that actually is of use to people in Flatland: Garden Design with Native Prairie Plants.

 Nero Wolfe, the great and large detective, grew orchids.
-Here’s a list of the genera mentioned in the books, and here’s Archie Goodwin’s account of Wolfe’s activities as an orchid grower.
+Here’s a list of the genera mentioned in the books, and Archie Goodwin’s account of Wolfe’s activities as an orchid grower.

 Incidentally, if you are as much a fan of the FBI as I am, you might enjoy the Wolfe mystery The Doorbell Rang.